ricardovalquin/wordpress_gulp/README.md

 4. Run gulp init to create the new theme.

+5. Copy the node_modules folder into the new theme folder

-5. Run gulp to have the liveReload server running
+6. Go to the new theme directory and run gulp to have the liveReload server running

-6. Have fun editing your new theme for wordpress
+7. Have fun editing your new theme for wordpress